 Even though this hybrid is energetic during play, they are still very easy to live with.
 These dogs may have a strong-willed streak because of their hunting background.
 Their hunting instincts are inherited from their Beagle and English Bulldog ancestors.
 They retain a strong urge to bite during play from their bulldog side, so you need to take care to discourage nipping early on.

 New Beabull owners need to keep several important factors in mind when caring for this crossbreed, from how to deal with barking to their lifespan.
 Although every dog involves a commitment to provide care, a Beabull has a stronger need to be around people more than some breeds.
 This must be kept in mind.

 The factors unique to this hybrid could include whether they are commonly available through rescue, price, lifespan, or if shedding is an issue.
 Keeping these issues in mind before you commit to getting one of these dogs can help prevent a disappointing outcome.

+As with any deep-chested dog breed, owners should carefully monitor their eating to make sure they don’t gobble their food too fast, or eat too soon before and after exercising.
 Beabulls, from puppies all the way through adulthood, have special dietary needs because of their background.
 There are a few things that new owners need to consider when buying food:

 Beabull puppy food: High-quality puppy food fed in smaller meals will help your puppy avoid digestive problems.
 You may choose either wet or dry, or a combination of the two depending on your puppy’s preferences.
 A high-protein food will help your puppy avoid putting on too much weight.
 Chicken, turkey or fish-based foods will help fill this need.